THE PRIVATE FACE- INFLUENCING POLICY AND BUYING FAVOUR

 The University of Birmingham has always had close links with the Trinity Street polluters, and still does.
 The Chairman of this committee was Dr Raymond Priestley– vice chancellor of the University of Birmingham at the time.
 Also on the committee from this university were Vice chair Professor Thomas Bodkin “barber professor of fine arts”, Professor Phillip Sargant Florence– dean of faculty of commerce, Sydney Vernon, Pro-chancellor of the university of Birmingham, Professor J.G Smith (formerly vice-principal of the university of Birmingham).

 The honorary secretary of this group Paul S. Cadbury- (well known quakers of the chocolate variety from Bournville.)
-Also on the committe was George Cadbury.
+Also on the committe was George Cadbury- whose son married the daughter of Ken Wilson.
 G.W Cadbury and C.Bertram Parkes (chief architect to the Bournville Village Trust.)

 And last but by no means least AW’s old time associates and neighbours Sir Hugh Chance, of the former “Chance and Hunt” family.
 There were also many sub committees within this group that read similarly.